 - A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of the Master's Thesis Project.
-This committee will consist of at least two and at most three core members: - 1) the chair (a full professor or associate professor of the faculty), - 2) a full professor, associate or assistant professor of the faculty,

-And, in case of a third core member:

-- 3) a full professor, associate or assistant professor or an external expert.
-11 - One of the core members must be from a different field and is a full professor, associate or assistant professor of an university.
+This committee will consist of at least two13 and at most three core members: - 1) the chair (a full professor or associate professor of the faculty), - 2) a full professor, associate or assistant professor of the faculty, - And, in case of a third core member: - 3) a full professor, associate or assistant professor or an external expert.
+14 - The core (members) should reflect the specific expertise pertaining to the study programme of the student.
+One of the core members must be from a different field15 and is a full professor, associate or assistant professor of a university.
 There may be additional members from the ranks of researchers, PhD students and internal and external experts.
-The core members, appointed by the Board of Examiners, determine the thesis grade. - If the Master's Thesis Project was performed in a collaborating research group of a different faculty, then the chair or the second core member can also be from this research group. - The Board of Examiners appoints the thesis committee on recommendation of the full or associate professor responsible for graduation at least three months before the planned graduation.
+The core members, appointed by the Board of Examiners, determine the thesis grade. - If the Master's Thesis Project was performed in a collaborating research group of a different faculty, then the chair or the second core member can also be from this research group. - 2.
+The Board of Examiners appoints the thesis committee on recommendation of the full or associate professor responsible for graduation at least three months before the planned graduation.

-Article 29 Working method of the assessment committee
+Article 31 Working method of the assessment committee